U.S. Route 40: Utah

-The western terminus of US 40 is in Silver Summit, Utah at an interchange with Interstate 80, several miles north of Park City, at Silver Creek Junction.
-The road is concurrent with US 189 until it has reached Heber City.
-US 40 is a limited access highway from the I-80 junction to its intersection with Utah State Route 32 (SR-32), approximately 13 mi south of Park City.
+The western terminus of US 40 is in Silver Summit, Utah, at an interchange with I-80, several miles north of Park City, at Silver Creek Junction.
+The road runs concurrently with US 189 until it has reached Heber City.
+US 40 is a limited access highway from the I-80 junction to its intersection with State Route 32 (SR 32), approximately 13 mi south of Park City.
 From there, the road takes a generally southerly course to Heber City.
-In Heber City, there is an intersection with SR-113.
+In Heber City, there is an intersection with SR 113.
 One mile later, US 189 splits off.
-There are no more major intersections until US 40 has reached Fruitland, as it meets SR-208.
+There are no more major intersections until US 40 has reached Fruitland, as it meets SR 208.
 About 18 miles later, the road enters Duchesne.
-In Duchesne, it meets US 191 and SR-87.
+In Duchesne, it meets US 191 and SR 87.
 US 40 passes Duchesne and starts a concurrency.
 The concurrency continues into Roosevelt, Fort Duchesne and Vernal.
-In Roosevelt, it meets SR-87 again in a five-point intersection.
-There are two intersections with SR-121, in Roosevelt and Vernal.
-In Fort Duchesne, there is an intersection with SR-88.
+In Roosevelt, it meets SR 87 again in a five-point intersection.
+There are two intersections with SR 121, in Roosevelt and Vernal.
+In Fort Duchesne, there is an intersection with SR 88.
 After US 40 passes Vernal, US 191 splits off and the concurrency ends.
-After that, there are no more major intersections until US 40 reaches Naples, as it meets SR-45.
+After that, there are no more major intersections until US 40 reaches Naples, as it meets SR 45.
 About 9 mi later, US 40 enters Jensen.
-In Jensen, there is an intersection with SR-149.
+In Jensen, there is an intersection with SR 149.
 About 18 mi later, the road enters Colorado.